Curvature Perturbations and Anomaly explain Dark Energy: Active dark energy

-We assume conformal mode oscillates as $\omega e^{iTt}$ inside the horizon.
 This is the primary source of reheating.
 The kinematics is identical for a massive particle of $m=T$ decays into two massless particles.
-In addition, we have $SU(3)$ color indices.
-Here $H_*$ is the Hubble parameter at the horizon exit.
-On the other hand $T$ is the parameter (temperature) of the reheating Universe.
-As it turns out , it is a good strategy to use the temperature, or energy density $T$ instead of the Hubble parameter $H$.
-It is because we are looking for a thermal equilibrium states inside horizon.
-They must possess the common temperature or local energy $T$.
+The big bang requires the thermalization of the radiation while the inflaton decays.
+In addition, we have $SU(3)$ color indices. $T$ is the parameter (temperature) of the reheating Universe.
+As it turns out , it is a good strategy to use the temperature, or Matsubara frequency $T$ instead of the Hubble parameter $H$.
+It is because we are looking for thermal equilibrium inside horizon.
+They must possess the common temperature or Matsubara frequency $T$.
 Furthermore, the decay width of dark energy depends on the temperature linearly.
-We need to determine the appropriate temperature for the problem.

-To be precise, we put $k_1=T,k_2=k_3=T/2$.
-We need to evaluate the gluon pair production probability on a background $\omega (t)$